 Take advantage of significant tax savings by participating in a flexible spending account (FSA).
 You can elect to have a portion of your paycheck contributed pre-tax to pay for qualified medical expenses such as deductibles, co-payments, dental and vision, or to pay for qualified dependent care.

-Funds from a health care FSA can be used for qualified expenses including medical, dental, vision, deductibles, co-payments and coinsurance.
+Funds from a healthcare FSA can be used for qualified expenses, including medical, dental, vision, deductibles, co-payments and coinsurance.
 For a full list of qualified expenses allowed by the IRS, see Publication 502.
-With health care FSAs, the entire elected amount is available to you on the first day of the health plan year.
-You don't have to wait for your payroll contributions to accumulate before paying expenses with your FSA.
+With healthcare FSAs, the entire elected amount is available on the first day of the health plan year.
+You don’t have to wait for your payroll contributions to accumulate before paying expenses with your FSA.

 Used in conjunction with a health savings account (HSA), an LPFSA allows you to contribute additional pre-tax dollars to use for dental and/or vision expenses.
 This allows you to maximize your pre-tax HSA contributions and contribute additional pre- tax dollars to an LPFSA.

 PDFSAs can be used for eligible medical expenses once a specified minimum deductible has been met.
 If you have an integrated HSA with HealthEquity, we automatically accumulate incurred claims towards your deductible.
 Note: Plans may vary by employer.
 Please review your plan documents carefully or consult your employer for information about your company’s benefits.